Masters Tournament: United States television

 While Augusta National Golf Club has consistently chosen CBS as its U.S. broadcast partner, it has done so in successive one-year contracts.
 Former CBS Sports president Neal Pilson stated that their relationship had gotten to the point where the contracts could be negotiated in just hours.
 Due to the lack of long-term contractual security, as well as the club's limited dependence on broadcast rights fees (owing to its affluent membership), it is widely held that CBS allows Augusta National greater control over the content of the broadcast, or at least performs some form of self-censorship, in order to maintain future rights.
-The club, however, has insisted it does not make any demands with respect to the content of the broadcast.
+The club has insisted it does not make any demands with respect to the content of the broadcast.
 Despite this, announcers who have been deemed not to have acted with the decorum expected by the club have been removed, notably Jack Whitaker and Gary McCord, and there also tends to be a lack of discussion of any controversy involving Augusta National, such as the 2003 Martha Burk protests.

 The coverage itself carries a more formal style than other golf telecasts; announcers refer to the gallery as patrons rather than as spectators or fans.
 Gallery itself is also used.
 The club also disallows promotions for other network programs, or other forms of sponsored features.
 Significant restrictions have been placed on the tournament's broadcast hours compared to other major championships.
 Only in the 21st century did the tournament allow CBS to air 18-hole coverage of the leaders, a standard at the other three majors.
 Since 1982, CBS has used "Augusta" by Dave Loggins as the event telecast's distinctive theme music.
 Loggins originally came up with the song during his first trip to the Augusta course in 1981.